-- To provide consistent, high quality phonics teaching that ensures all children have a strong foundation upon which to tackle the complexity of reading and writing. - To ensure that teaching of synthetic phonics is systematic and progressive throughout the whole school. - To ensure that children have a sound phonetic knowledge, understanding and skills so that they can decode words with confidence and engage with higher order reading and writing skills.
+• To provide consistent, high quality phonics teaching that ensures all children have a strong foundation upon which to tackle the complexity of reading and writing.

+- To ensure that teaching of phonics is appropriate and progressive throughout the whole school.
+Meeting students at their level and teaching them appropriate skills in reading and phonics - To ensure that children have a sound phonetic knowledge, understanding and skills so that they can decode words with confidence and engage with higher order reading and writing skills.